calboo/Wigglewave/README.md

 ## wave_energy.pro

 wave_energy.pro is an IDL script that uses outputs from Wigglewave to calculate the wave energy flux across magnetic surfaces at different heights.
 Before using wave_energy.pro, however, the outputs must be converted to .sav format using makesavs.pro.
 A detailed description of how wave_energy.pro works and what calculations it makes can be found in the accompanying PDF document wave_energy.pdf

+## Visualisation scripts

+The IDL visulasation scripts that used Wigglewave outputs to generate figure that were used in these papers can be found in under Visualisation_scripts.